-However, you choose to set up your customer service, make sure to always staff the department with well-informed reps who can genuinely help customers.
-In fact, you should really train each rep to double as a salesman whose goal is not only to resolve customer concerns but also ensure that they’re well satisfied and as likely as possible to bring repeat business in the future.
+However, you choose to set up your customer service and always staff the department with well-informed reps who can genuinely help customers.
+In fact, you should really train each rep to double as a salesman whose goal is to resolve customer concerns and ensure that they’re well satisfied and as likely as possible to bring repeat business in the future.

 In addition, utilize your customer service to gather feedback through active listening to customers’ cares and concerns.
 When you combine this opinion-based feedback with the data-driven decision-making efforts outlined above, you’ll be able to craft a more holistic approach to your customer retention efforts.

 Finally, make sure to protect your customer’s data.
-Any eCommerce company that is reckless with customer information is setting themselves up for disaster.
-Make sure you have well-established methods to carefully handle customer data in a responsible manner.
+Any eCommerce company that is reckless with customer information is setting itself up for disaster.
+Make sure you have well-established methods to handle customer data responsibly carefully.
 This includes:

 - Securing your website.